 Berry’s music also came from an unusual place.
 His original band, Sir John’s Trio, was run by piano player Johnnie Johnson until Chuck took it over.
 The trio consisted of Johnson on piano, Ebby Hardy on drums, and Chuck on vocals and guitar.
 The instruments clearly suggest a band following a jazz groove.
 Contrast that to the country-western make-up of Elvis‘ or Johnny Cash‘s trios or the horn-heavy, big band sound of Little Richard.
 Keith Richards will tell you that Chuck Berry adapted Johnnie Johnson’s piano riffs for guitar “because of the key it’s in… you’re playing in piano keys, horn keys, jazz keys, Johnnie Johnson’s keys.”
 So important was Johnson’s influence that Richards thought he should have gotten co-writing credit and royalties on the songs: “But Chuck being Chuck, you’d be lucky to get a quarter.
 Or you’d end up paying him.”
 It’s not terribly difficult, however, to listen to Johnson’s piano and hear the grounding for Chuck Berry’s riffs.

 So there you have it: sophisticated jazz riffs with tight literate lyrics about inoffensive, universal subjects.
 All by design.
 And Chuck went further.
-His strong diction on the records (the better to hear the meter) and subtle infusion of the country western music popular in his hometown of St. Louis allowed a magical transformation to happen.
-If Elvis was the “white boy who could sound like a black man,” Chuck Berry was the black man who could sound white.
+His strong diction on the records (the better to hear the meter) and subtle infusion of the country-western music popular in his hometown of St. Louis allowed a magical transformation to happen.
+If Elvis was, as Sun Records owner Sam Phillips surmised, the “white boy who could sound like a black man,” Chuck Berry was the black man who could sound white.
 As he put it in his autobiography:

 All in all it was my intention to hold both the black and white clientele by voicing the different kinds of songs in their customary tongues.